Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Remaining Proofs

 The first assumption in the theorem is mainly to avoid pathological cases where $\log Z_G\equiv-\infty$ in which case the quantities are not well-defined.
 It is satisfied by many classes of models, e.g., permissive models (\cite{DMS}) such as the hard-core and antiferromagnetic Potts model, or even non-permissive such as $q$-colorings when $q\geq \Delta+1$.

-A more general result has been derived in \cite{DMS} for sequences of graphs converging locally to random trees, under the assumption of uniqueness of the Gibbs measure on the underlying tree.
-Our proof has a different perspective and yields a slightly easier criterion for random $\Delta$-regular graphs.

-The proof of Theorem~\ref{thm:predictionb} is analogous to Theorem~\ref{thm:prediction}, once we establish the analog of Theorem~\ref{thm:copo} for general models.
+The proof of Theorem~\ref{thm:predictionb} is analogous to that of Theorem~\ref{thm:prediction}, once we establish the analog of Theorem~\ref{thm:copo} for general models.
 As we illustrated in Remark~\ref{rem:anti-fails}, this is hopeless to achieve in general and we must thus use the uniqueness assumption that Theorem~\ref{thm:prediction} requires.
 Note that if there is a unique semi-translation invariant measure (which is the assumption in Theorem \ref{thm:prediction}) then this measure is also translation invariant.

 \begin{proof}[Proof of Theorem~\ref{thm:predictionb}] Let $\alphab^*$ be a dominant phase.
 By semi-translational uniqueness we have that $\alphab^*$ is unique.
-We next describe how to obtain the analog of Theorem~\ref{thm:copo} for antiferromagnetic models under the assumptions of Theorem~\ref{thm:prediction}.
+We next describe how to obtain the analog of Theorem~\ref{thm:copo} under the assumptions of Theorem~\ref{thm:predictionb}.
 Let $p=\Delta/(\Delta-1)$.
 We show that whenever there is a unique semi-translation Gibbs measure on $\Tree_\Delta$, it holds that $\exp(2\Psi_1(\alphab^*)/\Delta)= \|\B\|_{p\ra\Delta}$.

 From \eqref{zzzok} and \eqref{pwwww1}, we obtain: